akrzemi1/papers/contracts_explained.md

 we would only see its effects if the program hit UB the moment later.
 This removal obviously changes the visible effects of the program, but only in the path that has UB.
 In the other path it makes the program run faster because no condiiton in `if`-statement needs to be evaluated.
 This is sometimes called a "time travel optimization", and is often found surprising as the effects of UB  precede the UB.
 Clang 6 does perform this optimization in `-O3`.

 An important thing to stress here is that this is the present behavior in C++.
 Function `f()` above has a precondition, even though there is no means to express it.
 And this precondition causes the body of function `g()` to be altered in a potentially surprising way.
-If contract statements are added to C++, even with "UB on unchecked failed contracts conditions" semantics, they do not introduce any *new* kind of dngerous transformations: they only make these transgormations explicit and more easily detectable.
+If contract statements are added to C++, even with "UB on unchecked failed contracts conditions" semantics, they do not introduce any *new* kind of dngerous transformations: they only make these transformations explicit and more easily detectable.

 ### Unintended program modifications